 Improve your chances of having a good flight by choosing one of the airlines ranked as the best in the U.S.—and think twice before booking a ticket on one of the airlines that came in last.

-Luggage storage site Bounce analyzed domestic and international airlines operating in the U.S. and scored them on seven factors: On-time arrivals, seat comfort, maximum free baggage allowance, staff service, meals, in-flight entertainment, and number of complaints to determine the best and worst airlines in the country.
+Luggage storage site Bounce analyzed domestic and international airlines operating in the U.S. and scored them on a range of factors: on-time arrival and cancellation records, customer satisfaction ratings, and free luggage allowance to determine the best and worst airlines in the country.

 The Best International Airlines

 According to Bounce, Singapore Airlines is the best airline to fly.
 The airline earned top marks for its low cancellation rates (just 0.19 percent) and high on-time arrival rate (86.04 percent).